Ankit8125/Dog-Vision/README.md

 **Callbacks:**
 - **TensorBoard**: To track the progress of our model.
 - **EarlyStopping**: Stops training when validation loss does not improve for 5 consecutive epochs to prevent overfitting.

-## Evaluation and Optimization
-The primary metric used in the Kaggle competition is Log Loss, measuring how well the predicted probabilities match the true class labels.

 ## Prediction
 Once the model was optimized, it was used to make predictions on the unlabeled test set provided by Kaggle.
 The steps for making predictions include: